 Liposuction is a minimally invasive cosmetic procedure used to remove localized areas of fat from the body through a small thin tube called a cannula.
 The fat from the targeted area is suctioned from the body through this tube to help patients achieve a slim and balanced appearance.

 There are several different techniques currently available for patients seeking liposuction treatment.
-New technologies have improved the accuracy of this procedure for both patient and doctor, and allow patients to achieve their desired results through a much less invasive procedure.
-Liposuction is performed through a tumescent technique, and may also include the assistance of ultrasound imaging or laser energy.
+New technologies have improved the accuracy of this procedure for both patient and doctor allowing patients to achieve their desired results through a much less invasive procedure.
+Liposuction is performed through a tumescent technique and may also include the assistance of ultrasound imaging or laser energy.

-In laser-assisted tumescent liposuction, a laser is used to liquefy the targeted fat before it is removed, allowing for an easier and less painful removal.
+In laser-assisted tumescent liposuction, a laser is used to liquefy the targeted fat before it is removed allowing for an easier and less painful removal.
 The laser may also be used to tighten skin in the treated area after fat is removed.
-Similarly, ultrasound-assisted liposuction uses ultrasound energy to liquefy fat before it is removed for a smoother removal process.
+Similarly, ultrasound-assisted liposuction uses ultrasound energy to liquify fat before it is removed for a smoother process.

 Recovery and Results

 After the liposuction procedure, patients may experience mild swelling, bruising and discomfort in the treated area.
 Compression garments or elastic bandages may be used to help reduce these symptoms while the area heals.
 Patients can return to work and other regular activities as soon as they feel comfortable which is usually after a few days.
 Exercise and other strenuous activities should be avoided for a few weeks.